AnyFetch/anyfetch-chrome/CONTRIBUTING.md

 The zip can be uploaded directly to the Chrome Web Store.
 To push the new version to the Chrome Web Store, follow [this procedure](https://developer.chrome.com/webstore/publish).

+## How to make a new site configuration file

+TODO.

+You should probably try to guess how they work by reading the existing config files, because I'm lazy and it would take too much time to make a complete documentation about that.

 ## Interesting reads